All these new business plans we’re developing, will, at best, be temporarily temporary …

 Those who only look at the short game rarely realize that barring or censoring reporters undermines democracy.
 The remedy is to educate society so we can intelligently question news reports, whether from mainstream or social media.

 As the 2020 pandemic wears on, it becomes more apparent that correct information delivered calmly and assertively through trustworthy spokespeople is the key to turning fear and chaos into order.

 Education is critical any time we have to change how we think, and will be just as important regarding transitioning from open-net pen salmon farms in the ocean to land-based RAS IMTA facilities.
 Their resistance to understanding is partially because it’s impossible to get buy-in from someone when they feel threatened and don’t have enough information to see the benefits.
 The only thing salmon farmers can see today is their livelihood being taken away.

 The onus is on the party enacting change to explain and justify their position.

-Climate impact notwithstanding, shifting loyalties of seafood suppliers and buyers are also forcing change.
+Climate impact notwithstanding, the shifting loyalties of seafood suppliers and buyers is also forcing change.
 The companies that bought seafood from us yesterday, won’t be buying it from us tomorrow for a number of political and business reasons – covid being only one.

 United States is on the cusp of producing enough farmed salmon in their brand new LAND-BASED facilities like Atlantic Sapphire and Whole Oceans that will easily supply their country, and then some.
 When it happens, which could start as soon as this year, Canadian farmed salmon will disappear from American tables.